How To Name Anything

 Example:

-They live in cities and earn up to $75,000 a year.
+They live in cities and make less than $75,000 a year.

 2. Understand their fears and desires.